DC area home prices hit highest monthly level on record in June

 Elliot Eisenberg, Ph.D. is the Chief Economist of GraphsandLaughs, LLC, a firm specializing in economic consulting and data analysis.
 He is a frequent speaker on topics including: economic forecasts, economic impact of industries such as homebuilding and tourism, consequences of government regulation, economic development and other current economic issues.
 Dr. Eisenberg earned a B.A. in economics with first class honors from McGill University in Montreal, as well as a Masters and Ph.D. in public administration from Syracuse University.
 Eisenberg was formerly a Senior Economist with the National Association of Home Builders in Washington, D.C.
 He is a regularly featured guest on cable news programs, talk and public radio, writes a syndicated column and authors a daily 70 word commentary on the economy that is available

 Our Real Estate Services has a distinct sense of cosmopolitan awareness that is perfectly suited to the needs of her broad range of clientèle.
-With over 18 offices in the Northern Virginia, Maryland, and DC markets combined, DJ has consistently been one step ahead of the vast changes that have taken place in Metropolitan real estate market.
-A commitment to exceptional service is pivotal in DJ Jenkins, RE/MAX Allegiance, and her team's approach towards clients.
-Buyers and Sellers demand a higher level of service and expertise which has earned us a reputation of being the best when representing our clients.
-As an expert sales or relocation specialist DJ Jenkins provides excellent customer service to each client along with strong interpersonal communication and negotiation skills demonstrated by her proven track record.
-RE/MAX A llegiance is the number one selling RE/MAX Company in the world and one of the top 30 residential real estate brokerages in the United States.
-With nearly 500 Sales Associates and employees, DJ Jenkins has partnered with a network of outstanding agents with a pulse of an every changing Northern Virginia, DC and Maryland Real Estate Markets.
-Home ownership is on the rise, we would gladly assist in unlocking your buying and selling potential
+With over 17 offices in the Northern Virginia, Maryland, and DC markets combined, DJ has consistently been one step ahead of the vast changes that have taken place in Metropolitan real estate market.
+A commitment to exceptional service is pivotal in DJ Jenkins, Samson Properties, and her team's approach towards adhering to the needs of the client.
+Buyers and Sellers demand a higher level of service and expertise which has earned us a reputation of being the best.
+As an expert sales and/or relocation specialist DJ Jenkins provides excellent customer service to each client along with strong interpersonal communication and negotiation skills demonstrated by her proven track record.
+With nearly 2,500 Sales Associates an d employees, DJ Jenkins has partnered with a network of outstanding agents with a pulse of an every changing Northern Virginia, DC and Maryland Real Estate Markets.
+Home ownership is on the rise, we would love to assist in unlocking your buying and selling potential

 DC Metro Area - Overview The Washington D.C.
 Metro March median sales